exercism/csharp/exercises/practice/perfect-numbers/.approaches/switch-expression/content.md

 This approach (in short):
 1. Takes a _range_ of numbers starting from the number `1` up until (but not including) the number being classified.
-2. Keeping only the numbers which are a _factor_ of the number being classified.
+2. For each number, keep the number if it is a factor, otherwise replace it by a zero.
-3. Summing these factors and classifying this sum according to given instructions.
+3. Summing all the numbers by the previous operation and classifying this sum according to given instructions.

 Let's go through this in more detail: